 How to be a Parent Advocate

-Research of the last several decades has shown that parents who advocate for their children and participate in their children’s education to a high degree raise students who perform better in school and achieve greater success.
-(Read a Research Summary that I authored that goes into greater detail here).
-It is thus only appropriate that parents, especially of struggling learners, know what is going on in the classroom and what their child is doing in school.
+Research of the last several decades has shown that parents who advocate for their children and participate in their children’s education raise students who perform better in school.
+(I authored Research Summary that goes into greater detail re: Special Education.)
+It is therefore only appropriate that parents, especially of struggling learners, know what is going on in the classroom and what their child is doing in school.
 Too many parents are “shut out” of the learning process by being inadequately informed of what is being learned, how it is being taught and assessed, how your child is performing, and what you and the school can do to increase student learning.

 You Are Not the School’s Keeper

 As a parent, your first obligation is to your child and family.
-Parents are not responsible for the well being of the school, rather schools are responsible for the well being of students!
-As such, you as a parent are entitled to ask as many relevant questions as you need and are also entitled to know what is going on in your child’s classroom and what their learning experiences consist of.
-Parents of students who attend public schools are paying for their child’s education with their tax dollars while parents of students who attend private school are paying for their child’s education with their tuition dollars.
-It is only appropriate then, as consumers of education, that parents should be able to know what they are paying for.
+Parents are not responsible for the wellbeing of the school; rather, schools are responsible for the wellbeing of students.
+Your child’s education is your top priority, and you are entitled to ask as many relevant questions as you need.
+It is your right to know what is going on in your child’s classroom and how they are spending their time in school.
+As a taxpayer, you are essentially a consumer of public education, and it is therefore only appropriate and lawful that parents should be able to know what they are paying for.

 “The Squeaky Wheel Gets the Oil”